Five months ago, you woke up early, sat down at your computer to book a campsite at your favourite park.

 To find them, enter your complete information on our reservations site, including your equipment type.

-Immediately below is an option to filter campsites by six different criteria:
+After clicking Search, you’ll find the option to filter your campsite by six different criteria:

 - site shade, from no to full shade